(Director Academic Advisory Board)

 An illustrious alumnus of Aligarh Muslim University, Dr. Saleem Akhtar has had a long association of 36 years with his Alma Mater whom he has served too, in the honored capacity of Dean and Chairman of the Faculty of Law.

-Coming from a small village Dibai, in Uttar Pradesh, Dr. Saleem Akhtar enrolled for a Bachelor’s in Science in AMU in 1967, little knowing that very soon his exalted journey was about to begin.
-After BSc, he changed course and began pursuing L.L.B, which led him on to L.L.M. and finally Ph.D.
+Hailing from a small village Dibai, Uttar Pradesh, Dr. Saleem Akhtar enrolled for a Bachelor’s in Science in AMU in 1967, little knowing that very soon his exalted journey was about to begin.
+After B.Sc, he began pursuing L.L.B, which led him on to L.L.M. and finally Ph.D.
 Beginning as an Assistant Professor in 1978 he became Associate Professor in 1989 and in 1992 was acknowledged as the youngest Professor there.

-Intellectual property rights and family law, human rights, constitutional law, social security legislation and business law are a few of his areas of specialization.
+Intellectual property rights and family law, human rights, constitutional law, social security legislation and business law are his areas of specialization.

-An academician par excellence, his aim now is to provide quality and innovative education with modern elective subjects – competition law, air and space law, women and law, media and law, human rights and gender justice to name a few.
+An academician par excellence, his aim is to provide quality and innovative education with modern elective subjects related to competition law, air and space law, women and law, media and law, human rights and gender justice to name a few.

 An American law school has cited Dr. Saleem Akhtar’s book “Shah Bano Judgment: Islamic perspective” as one of the 10 books to read for women and gender issues.
-This book was cited in High Courts and Lower Courts across Uttar Pradesh.
+This book was cited in High Courts and Lower Courts across Uttar Pradesh as well.